-Trauma Release Exercises (TRE) were created by the clinical social worker David Bercelli, Ph.D.
+Trauma Release Exercises (TRE) were created by clinical social worker David Bercelli, Ph.D.
 TRE is a modality for helping people release stress, tension, and trauma by:

 5 Benefits of TRE

 1. Gain a sense of groundedness.
-Grounding includes getting in touch with the internal state, other people, and the environment through engaging with the 5 senses.
+Grounding includes getting in touch with your internal state, other people, and the environment through engaging with the 5 senses.
 The grounding component alone is a great resource for people struggling with trauma and symptoms such as anxiety, obsessive thoughts, and attention difficulties through exercises that help you get in touch with yourself, your environment, and the people around you.

 2. Come back to your body.
 The tremors themselves provide an excellent point of focus for people who are out-of-touch with their bodies or generally want to become more mindful.
 The tremors are quite novel to many people, and I’ve frequently heard from clients that it is much easier to remain present in TRE than it is during a body scan or meditation practice since there is more to pay attention to.
 TRE has even been nicknamed “shaking meditation!”